SteveYangFHWA/CHARISMA/ground-penetrating-radar/Case Study.md

 URL to download conda: [https://www.anaconda.com/download](https://www.anaconda.com/download)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We recommend to install our conda environment (`charisma-env`) to run the code properly.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We recommend installing our conda environment (`charisma-env`) to run the code properly.
 This environment has all the dependencies from our entire code.
 Download the `charisma-env.yml` file from our CHARISMA Github first, open your Anaconda Prompt, and go to the “Downloads” directory.

 To create charisma-env with conda, run the following command in your root environment: